-You can use your HSA and FSA plans to pay for invisible aligners, as well as a number of other approved medical expenses.
-Funds used from your HSA/FSA account are tax-free, and your employer may contribute funds to your HSA/FSA account, too.
+You can use your HSA and FSA plans to pay for invisible aligners, as well as your retainers and a number of other approved medical expenses.
+Funds used from your HSA/FSA are tax-free, and your employer may contribute funds to your HSA/FSA, too.

-Feel a little overwhelmed when it comes to things like insurance?
-Read below for helpful tips and tricks about HSAs and FSAs that can save you money.
+And if you’re feeling a little overwhelmed when it comes to insurance, read our helpful tips and tricks below that can save you money.

 HSA stands for health savings account.
 It’s a medical savings account available to people who are enrolled in a high-deductible health plan (HDHP).
 It sounds fancy, but let’s break it down.